koole/react-sanctum/README.md

   // The following settings are URLS that need to be created in your Laravel application
   // The URL sanctum uses for the csrf cookie
   csrf_cookie_route: "sanctum/csrf-cookie",
-  // Email and password get POSTed to here
+  // {email: string, password: string, remember: true | null} get POSTed to here
-  signin_route: "login",
+  signin_route: "api/login",
   // A POST request is sent to this route to sign the user out
-  signout_route: "logout",
+  signout_route: "api/logout",
-  // Used for checking if the user is signed in (so this should be protected)
+  // Used (GET) for checking if the user is signed in (so this should be protected)
   // The returned object will be avaiable as `user` in the React components.
   user_object_route: "api/user",
 };